Neurosurgery Treatments

 Spinal Trauma

 Spinal cord injuries are one of the most serious of all types of trauma and occur when the vertebrae are forced out of place by an impact.
 The impact can pinch or put pressure on the spinal cord and nerves in the damaged area.
-Other diseases, such as a spinal cord tumor, often put pressure on the spinal cord.
-Surgery is to treat spinal trauma may be necessary, and include bracing and physical therapy.
+Other diseases, such as spinal cord tumors, often put pressure on the spinal cord.
+Surgery to treat spinal trauma may be necessary and include bracing and physical therapy.

 Complex Spine Disorders